Exawind/nalu-wind/docs/source/theory/overset.rst

 Overset
 -------

-Nalu supports simulations using an overset mesh methodology to model complex geometries.
+Nalu-Wind supports simulations using an overset mesh methodology to model complex geometries.
 Currently the codebase supports two approaches to determine overset mesh connectivity: